Last updated: 2026-04-20

 Should You Buy the 2023 Toyota Tacoma?

-Its complaint rate (23.5 per 10k sold) is above the Truck segment average of 10.7.
+Its complaint rate of 23.5 per 10,000 vehicles sold runs above the Truck segment average of 10.7.
 The most common reports involve steering (7).

-A pre-purchase inspection is recommended for used examples, with particular attention to steering (7).
-An extended warranty may provide additional peace of mind.
+Get a pre-purchase inspection on any used example, with extra attention to steering (7).
+An extended warranty is worth pricing out.

 Compared to the 2024 Toyota Tacoma, which scored 13 points lower.
 See also the 2022 Toyota Tacoma for an earlier comparison.